QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### Exceptions

-Exceptions are signals that are sent when something unexpected happened, such as an error (ex: `1/0`).
+Exceptions are signals that are sent when something unexpected happens, such as an error (ex: `1/0`).

 ```cpp
 try {